Mentees & Mentors

 Why M&M is great

 "The M&M program is an amazing support system for young women with similar passions to come together and grow in their professional and networking skills.
 This program provided me with relief as a first-year student when I was overwhelmed in this field.
-I was able to talk to gain advice amongst other engineers about their passions and learn it's okay to struggle.
+I was able to talk to gain advice amongst other engineers about their passions and learn it's OK to struggle.
 This program has not only helped me grow in my professionalism but also instilled in me a newfound confidence in my abilities as an engineer.
 Now, as a member of the leadership team, I am eager to pay it forward by helping others discover their strengths and navigate their own paths in engineering."

 Anika Garg | Sophomore | Mechanical Engineering